shumorkiniv/yii2-requisites-validators/README.md

 This is an extension for validate requisites of legal entities or individual.

-v0.0.1 - only INN validation
+v0.0.2 - only INN, OGRN, OGRNIP validation